ionciubotaru/ESP8266-Easy-config/README.md

 6. Open http://172.31.31.1 in your browser - default username/password is: admin/admin
 7. Goto wireless setup, select your WIFI AP name and type your password
 8. Press the commit button
-9. After reboot ESP will connect top your WIFI - check Network neighborhood to find your ESP
+9. After reboot ESP will connect to your WIFI - check Network neighborhood to find your ESP
 10. Upload new sketch using OTA

 ## Configuration